 Hypothesis tests and tipping points for within-host Allee effects.
 We hypothesize that when we measure the dynamics of parasite expulsion in relation to Th1 and Th2 transcription factors and cytokines across these genotypes and doses, we will discover the immunological tipping points (likely differing by host strain) that determine duration.
 However, because we expect greatest parasite growth once hosts have tipped to Th1, we also expect a considerable contribution of biomass-dependent parasite feedbacks to sustaining the Th1 milieu.

-As an essential first test of our Allee effect hypothesis, we will use the empirical data to estimate the magnitude and form of the functions governing the feedbacks of Fig. 1 for each mouse strain.
-Given the potential complexity of the interactions among different components of the immune response, our approach in this Aim is to fit a simple general model; analyses of these simple models will reveal key features of the host-parasite interaction that are required to produce the dynamical patterns in infection duration we observe empirically.
-In Aim 2, we will extend this simple model to identify the mechanistic immunological processes that underlie these dynamics.
-In particular, consider the following model for the dynamics of the immune response, I (e.g., activated Th2 cells), and parasite biomass, P.
+As an essential test of our Allee effect hypothesis, we will use the empirical data to estimate the parameters of our mechanistic mathematical description of the system dynamics.
+Building on existing theory for Th1-Th2 interactions (e.g., Yates 2000, 2004; van den Ham & de Boer 2008; Schrom 2020), we consider the following model of immune-parasite interaction: